manmeetvirdi/cafe9f/README.md

 # cafe9f
 1) Python script is pushing data to mockapi.io.

-2) website take data from mockapi.io to and publish it.
+2) Website take data from mockapi.io to and publish it.